Cosmic Neutrino Decoupling and its Observable Imprints: Insights from Entropic-Dual Transport: Conclusions

 \section{Conclusions}

-We introduced a framework which allows for compact and efficient description of the cosmic neutrino background and its deviation from from a relativistic Fermi-Dirac distribution.
+We introduced a framework which allows for compact and efficient description of the cosmic neutrino background and its deviation from a relativistic Fermi-Dirac distribution.
 We demonstrated that the spectrum of the cosmic neutrino background in the Standard Model is accurately captured by a three-parameter description of the thermodynamic potential throughout the epoch of weak decoupling and neutrino last scattering.
+While we neglected neutrino flavor oscillations in the analysis presented here, our framework could be extended to include this and other additional physics.

 Accurate description of photon decoupling has been essential in extracting detailed information from observations of the cosmic microwave background.
 The precision with which we can observe the properties of the cosmic neutrino background is unfortunately quite limited compared to the rich data set provided by observations of the cosmic microwave background.
 Nonetheless, indirect probes of the cosmic neutrino background can be quite incisive, and are becoming ever more so as cosmological observations improve.
 It is therefore essential that the subtle aspects of neutrino decoupling are treated with sufficient precision to make the most out of the various observable imprints that are left by the influence of the cosmic neutrino background.